Skip to content

 Supporting prevention and our responsibilities

-This extends responsibilities to Adult Social Care, Children's Social Care, Housing, Corporate Procurement, Human Resources as well as Community Safety.
-In line with requirements placed upon our council, we are committed to ensuring there is no place for modern slavery and/or human trafficking of our staff.
+This extends responsibilities to adult social care, children's social care, housing, Corporate Procurement and Human Resources, as well as community safety.
+In line with requirements placed upon us, we are committed to ensuring there is no place for modern slavery and/or human trafficking of our staff.

 We work closely with the local Anti-Slavery Network, Durham Constabulary and other enforcement agencies as appropriate to share intelligence and work collaboratively to address issues relating to modern slavery or human trafficking.
 Working with partners, guidance, and clear pathways to support and signpost victims for appropriate support are in place and will be reviewed in 2024-2025.